 Recently, interest rates dropped significantly during the two or three-week time period needed for the Dealer to sell out a bond issue.
 This caused the offering price of the fixed rate municipal bonds to rise above the initial offering price stated in the official statement.
 All of this occurred before the closing of the syndicate account.
-You ask specifically whether, under the Board's rules, it is permissible to raise the offering price of municipal bonds which are part of a new issue above the initial price before the close al expense related to and incurred on behalf of the syndicate.
+You ask specifically whether, under the Board's rules, it is permissible to raise the offering price of municipal bonds which are part of a new issue above the initial price before the close of the underwriting period.